-The creator movement is entering primetime, and so is Circle with a fresh $4M – TechCrunch
+The creator movement is entering prime time, and so is Circle with a fresh $4M – TechCrunch

 The company surpassed $1 million ARR last month, and it already has 1,000 paying customers and is heading toward 2,000 paying communities.
 Usage is also growing rapidly, expanding 40-50% per month for both DAUs and MAUs, according to the company.
 It also brought its iOS app out of beta last month.

 CEO and co-founder Sid Yadav said that “we happened to catch the tide at the right time [with] the creator movement, the community movement.”
-So far, paying communities have been largely centered around “a lot of YouTubers, course creators, Twitch streamers, Patreon personalities” with Yadav estimating that 60% of the platform’s communities are “personality-led.”
+So far, paying communities have been largely centered around “a lot of YouTubers, course creators, Twitch streamers, Patreon personalities,” with Yadav estimating that 60% of the platform’s communities are “personality-led.”
 That said, “a lot of brands are starting to think of this creatively.”

 All that positive news can’t be ignored by VCs too long.
 The company announced today that it has raised a $4 million seed round at a valuation “north of” $40 million, which closed late last year.
 The round was officially led by Notation Capital, which led the company’s pre-seed round last year, but the firm only took a quarter of a round according to Yadav.